Antisemitism at Columbia University: Incidents

 Jewish students reported feeling unsafe, being spat on, and expressed relief at leaving the university.
 They felt their grievances were not adequately represented by student representatives.
 One protestor threatened Jewish students, stating, "The 7th of October is going to be every day for you!".
 Some of the anti-Israel protestors also chanted "From the water to the war (a reference to the Jordan river and the Mediterranean), Palestine is Arab" which is considered a call for the cleansing of the region from Jews and the denial of Jewish rights for self sovereignty.

 Journalist Seth Mandel argued that many universities were promoting the idea that Jews should be displaced from their homes because they belong to a race that supposedly belongs elsewhere, citing incidents at Columbia University as an example.
-The Students for Justice in Palestine (SJP) and the Workers Organizing for Liberation (WOL) both advocated for the destruction of Israel and the targeting of Jewish Israelis, and played a role in organizing the protests at Columbia University.

-The President of the United States, Joe Biden condemned the protests saying "Even in recent days, we’ve seen harassment and calls for violence against Jews.
+The President of the United States, Joe Biden, condemned the protests saying "Even in recent days, we’ve seen harassment and calls for violence against Jews.
 This blatant antisemitism is reprehensible and dangerous – and it has absolutely no place on college campuses, or anywhere in our country."
 The mayor of New York said he was "horrified and disgusted with the antisemitism being spewed at and around the Columbia University campus" and decided to increase police presence around campus.
 New York State governor Kathy Hochul also condemned the protests, stating that students have the "right to learn in an environment free from harassment or violence".
 The protestors responded by saying they were peaceful and distanced themselves from non-student protestors.

-Following an incident involving Israeli professor Shai Davidai, Robert Kraft, CEO of Kraft Group and owner of New England Patriots football team, said he would stop donating to the university due to its inability to keep Jewish students safe and was saddened by the hatred growing in campus and the country.
+Following an incident the same month involving Israeli professor Shai Davidai, Robert Kraft, CEO of Kraft Group and owner of New England Patriots football team, said he would stop donating to the university due to its inability to keep Jewish students safe and was saddened by the hatred growing in campus and the country.